Kingsman-Service/Robobizz-App/README.md

 # 🤖 Robobizz-App

-Robobizz is an android application that brings 3 platforms together:
+Robobizz is an android application that brings 3 platforms together :
 ```
 - online marketplace
 - online microblogging service